Compare DVI vs HDMI Connections

 In summary, if you are using a multi display computer system always connect DisplayPort if you have that option.
 This means you will need DP monitors and cables.
 Your second choice would be using DVI.

-If you are using TVs as your monitors, determine what types of connections your TVs support.
-If they have DVI ports, use DVI cables all the way.
-If the TVs have only HDMI ports, you will need DVI to HDMI adapters as well as HDMI cables long enough to reach your TVs.
+• If your TVs have only HDMI ports, you will need DVI to HDMI adapters as well as HDMI cables long enough to reach your TVs.

 If you have questions about anything in this article, please feel free to contact us, we will be happy to discuss it with you.
 Call us today.